janscience/Teensy_Amp/R5.0/README.md

 For best results (full range from GND to 2.75V measurements) we need

 - positive supply of opamps at AVDD=3.3V (not 2.75V!)
-- VREF = 1.6V (neither 2.75V nor 2.75V/2 or 1.8V!) produces best results with lowest THD for full scale signals.
+- VGND = 1.6V (neither 2.75V nor 2.75V/2 or 1.8V!) produces best results with lowest THD for full scale signals.
-- VREF draws less than 0.1mA of current for a single channel.
+- VGND draws less than 0.1mA of current for a single channel.
 - differential, AC or DC coupled, with or without decoupling capacitances, with constant voltage at INxM: input on INxP is still limited to single-ended full range, although readings suggest twice the range.

 Options: